Lander University encourages its students to experience another culture at first hand by living and studying abroad.

 For detailed information on any of these study tours, students should contact the faculty members listed above or the Director of Study Abroad.

 Summer Study Tours to Asia:

 The following summer opportunities in Asia are coordinated by the Office of International Programs (300 Jackson Library):

 China and Korea - a four-week study tour including visits to important cultural sites

 Korea - a four-week summer program at Busan and Incheon to study Korean language, art, and culture

 Thailand - teach English as a second language in a summer camp

 SUMMER SCHOOLS IN ENGLAND AND SCOTLAND

-The following opportunities for summer study at institutions in England and Scotland are recommended:
+Consider the summer programs offered by our four "third-party providers" listed above.
+The following opportunities for summer study at institutions in England and Scotland are also recommended:

 - The University of Sussex offers an extensive summer program for international students.
 This university is located in Falmer, only a few miles from Brighton, and about one hour south of London by train.
 More information about this summer program.